switch case-control instruction

 Whenever we have many choices(cases) and we have to choose one of them (generally), it is better to use switch case-control.

-switch statement tests the value of a variable and compares it with multiple cases.
+A switch statement tests the value of a variable and compares it with multiple cases.
 Once the case match is found, a block of statements associated with that particular case is executed.
 Each case in a block of a switch has a different name/number which is referred to as an identifier.

 in this section we are going to learn three keywords switch, case and default.
 Apart from these keywords, we will also see the usage of break keyword in switch body.